namukang/dskang.github.io/_posts/2012-03-30-simplicity-is-king.md

 time into a project that will never take off.
 It's important to know how to work hard and battle through hard times, but it's just as important to know when to quit if something just isn't working.
-As long as you keep it simple, you're bound to eventually succeed.
+As long as you keep it simple, your chances of success will be much higher.